MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/restricted-access-control.md

 ## Teams and Microsoft 365 group-connected sites

 You can enable restricted access control for your group-connected or Teams-connected sites using Microsoft 365 group membership.
-Restricted access control grants access to members of the Microsoft 365 group connected to the site.
+Restricted access control grants access to members of the Microsoft 365 group connected to the site when accessing the site or opening its content.
 Users who aren't ***members of the Microsoft 365 group*** can't access the site and its content.

 ### Enable restricted access control for group-connected sites